 - Short Circuit – If your furnace trips the breaker immediately after turning on, there could be a short circuit in the furnace.
 A short circuit occurs when a hot wire touches another hot wire.
 When two wires touch, electricity no longer flows through the entire circuit, causing the strength of the electric current to increase.
 Short circuits can cause a fire or other serious damages, so it’s important to contact a HVAC expert right away if you think you may have a short circuit in your furnace.

 Note: Your circuit breaker should never feel hot to the touch.
 If you ever notice that it’s hot, this could be a sign of a serious problem that should be looked into immediately for your safety and the safety of your home.

 If your furnace is frequently causing the circuit breaker to trip in your Maryland home, contact GAC Services for reliable furnace repair.
 It’s important to get your furnace running properly before the winter arrives so your home maintains comfortable temperatures.

 Schedule Furnace Repair in Maryland

-For furnace repair in Montgomery County or Frederick County, contact GAC Services.
+For furnace repair in Chevy Chase, even the broader Montgomery County or Frederick County area, contact GAC Services.
 We are committed to keeping your home as comfortable and efficient as possible throughout the year.
 Our HVAC professionals will get your furnace back in working condition in no time.
 We also offer emergency furnace repair services in case your furnace breaks at an inconvenient time.
-For all your furnace emergencies, call us right away—240-224-3144.
+For all your furnace emergencies, call us right away—301-926-3253.